Child Rights: A Gist

 Underprivileged kids lag at all stages of education.
 When earning a livelihood and taking care of the members of the family becomes a primary matter of concern in one’s life, education stands a little or, very often, no chance of pursuance.
 For the millions of underprivileged people in India, education is a high-priced luxury, and this negative outlook continues on with every new generation.
 Poverty damages childhood with significant effects on a child’s physical and mental health, as well as educational achievement.
 It limits the expectations of the child’s ability to perform well in school, constantly reminding him/her of the miniscule chance he/she has to overcome adversity and poverty.

-With its development interventions that are focused on social welfare of children, Mess Charitable Trust has raised those expectations among the hardest-to-reach children.
-Recent mark-sheets of the students in all ME centres has shown Mess Charitable Trust primary school students outperforming their peers, with a very high passing rate.
+With its development interventions that are focused on social welfare of children, Mess Society has raised those expectations among the hardest-to-reach children.
+Recent mark-sheets of the students in all ME centres has shown Mess Society primary school students outperforming their peers, with a very high passing rate.
 Last year, 51% of the total beneficiaries in Mission Education centres across India were girls.
 Also, 87% of the total eligible students are successfully mainstreamed in private and government schools.

-Mess Charitable Trust is a children charity that has been working for children welfare since its inception.
+Mess Society is a children charity that has been working for children welfare since its inception.